 - Create the Axiom form to use as the dialog.
 In summary, the form must be set up as follows: - The form must collect the necessary values for columns in the plan code table.
 The designated Template column (if applicable to the file group) and any alternate key columns must be included.
-Other columns (including validated columns) can be included as needed,

-- The form must contain a Button component that uses the Add Plan File command.
+Other columns (including validated columns) can be included as needed, or omitted to use the default value defined for the column.
+The values can be obtained through user input or derived through other logic (such as using GetUserInfo to return the current user name). - The form must contain a Button component that uses the Add Plan File command.
 This command is used to pass the collected values to the plan code table and create the new record, and then create the new plan file.
 The command includes a configuration setting that determines whether the new plan file automatically opens after creation (in the majority of cases this should be enabled).
 It is also recommended to configure the button with a second command, Close Dialog, so that the dialog automatically closes after the new plan file is created. - If desired, you can define a form title (in the Form Properties) and this title will display as the dialog title.
 If no form title is defined, the title of the dialog will be Add New Record.